 CVE-2025-24031 Detail

-This CVE record has been marked for NVD enrichment efforts.
+This CVE record is not being prioritized for NVD enrichment efforts due to resource or other concerns.
 DescriptionPAM-PKCS#11 is a Linux-PAM login module that allows a X.509 certificate based user login.
 In versions 0.6.12 and prior, the pam_pkcs11 module segfaults when a user presses ctrl-c/ctrl-d when they are asked for a PIN.
 When a user enters no PIN at all, `pam_get_pwd` will never initialize the password buffer pointer and as such `cleanse` will try to dereference an uninitialized pointer.
 On my system this pointer happens to have the value 3 most of the time when running sudo and as such it will segfault.
 The most likely impact to a system affected by this issue is an availability impact due to a daemon that uses PAM crashing.
 As of time of publication, a patch for the issue is unavailable.
 Metrics

 NVD enrichment efforts reference publicly available information to associate